Netcracker/KubeMarine/documentation/LoadBalancing.md

 TCP load balancer do not modify HTTP response/request headers.
 Nginx Ingress controller also will not modify **custom** HTTP headers.
-However, Nginx Ingress Controller may modify some well-known headers, as described below.
+However, Nginx Ingress Controller may modify some well-known headers, as described below:
 1. Nginx Ingress Controller always drops some response headers, particularly `Date`, `Server`, `X-Pad`, and `X-Accel-...`, see [http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_hide_header](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_hide_header).
 2. Nginx Ingress Controller by default sets its own values for `X-Forwarded-*` headers.
 If you need to preserve original values for these headers see `use-forwarded-header` config map option: [https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/#use-forwarded-headers](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/#use-forwarded-headers).
 This is only required if you have another HTTP LB in front of Nginx Ingress Controller, which sets these headers.
 3. Nginx Ingress Controller do not forward `Expect` header.
 This issue could be solved by adding "proxy_set_header" field in NGINX configuration with value "Expect $http_expect".
 Example `cluster.yaml` configuration:
 ```
 plugins:
   nginx-ingress-controller: